Raj-NYU/AppSec1/Part 2/writeup.md

 ## Exploit Explanation:
   I found a hang within the animate function by analzying the "signed" char which was casted to arg1 (line 63).
 This means that the value can be either positive or negative.
 This was a problem because when a negative value is passed which will trigger a hang because the final check will always be less than the program, causing a loop. by increasing and decreasing by 3.
 ## Fix:
   This was an easy fix.
-All I did was make sure that the "signed" char was "unsigned".
+All I did was make sure that the "signed" char was "unsigned" meaning it only takes in non-negative values.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------